FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC1/doc/02FieldEncoding.md

 decimal encoding.

 A message schema may optionally specify a more restricted range of valid values for a field.

-For optional fields, a special mantissa value is used to indicate that a field value is null.
+For all optional decimal fields, a special mantissa value is used to indicate that a field value is null.
+For floating-point decimals, the exponent should also be set to its null indicator.

 | Schema attribute  | decimal                                   | decimal64                                 | decimal32                                 |
 |------------------|------------------------------------------:|------------------------------------------:|------------------------------------------:|